 Here is a direct link to the original source of the article on the money-eating dog.
 It is easier than scrolling down the above link to find it amongst all the other funny pet stories:

 Thank you for reading this, and I welcome constructive comments, ideas, and discussion in the comments section below.
-A much shorter version of this article is currently in production at Routledge Press as a chapter in an anthology on radical environmental alternative practices and possible solutions to the global climate crisis.
-I will be sure to post a notice when the book is done.
+A much shorter version of this article was published as a chapter in an anthology on radical environmental alternative practices and possible solutions to the global climate crisis.
+The book is titled, Perma/Culture: Imagining Alternatives in an Age of Crisis, Edited by Molly Wallace and David Carruthers, New York, Routledge Press, 2018.